(Last updated on: 28/05/2022)

 Visiting the Monteverde Cloud Forest in Costa Rica was a once in a lifetime experience!
 We were literally living in the clouds!
 We spent our days amongst the nature, watching the humming birds, looking for sloths and talking gentle walks through the forest.

-Purpose built or man-made tourist attractions
+Purpose built or man-made types of tourist attractions

 Many types of tourist attractions are purpose built.
 This means that the attractions are not natural, and were created by man.